Articles

 For twelve days, speculation ran wild.
 Was it a secret OpenAI project?
 A breakthrough from a stealth startup?
 The performance metrics seemed almost impossible—the model wasn't just winning, it was demolishing established competitors by margins that hadn't been seen before in blind testing.

-Twelve days later, on August 26, 2025, Google ended the mystery: the model was Gemini 2.5 Flash Image, marketed as Nano Banana - (GLB GPT).
+Twelve days later, on August 26, 2025, Google ended the mystery: the model was Gemini 2.5 Flash Image, marketed as Nano Banana - GLB GPT.

 The name itself became part of the phenomenon.
 "Nano Banana" was apparently an internal codename that escaped into marketing materials and stuck.
 Google's decision to embrace the quirky branding rather than replace it with something more corporate proved prescient—the memorable name contributed significantly to viral spread.